supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ### Create `AuthView` HTML template

 Now we'll start by creating the HTML template that renders the signup and signin UI.
-You can refer [this](https://github.com/supertokens/supertokens-web-js/blob/master/examples/vuejs/with-thirdpartyemailpassword/src/html/authView.html) to add the HTML template inside `/src/html/authView.html` .
+As an example, you can refer [this HTML template](https://github.com/supertokens/supertokens-web-js/blob/master/examples/vuejs/with-thirdpartyemailpassword/src/html/authView.html).

 The template file calls the following functions to handle social login and signup/login using email and password: